LionelBeato/capybaras/week-2/day-9/OVERVIEW.md

 ### Sorting Assignment

 1. Follow the steps outlined on TiTuS, picking one of the two options.
+(Don't feel the need to create a sorting algorithm from scratch!)
 2. Upload your assignment as a zip.